Charlie Bubb: WBC Championship

-Bubb won the WBC Light heavyweight championship April 27, 2024 against Marcus Sundin Liljedorff via TKO in the 3th round.
+Bubb won the WBC Light heavyweight championship April 27, 2024 against Marcus Sundin Liljedorff via TKO in the 3rd round.

-Bubb made his first WBC Light heavyweight title defence on October 19, 2024 against Jomkhon Kiatnongluang.
-He won via KO in the 3th Round.
+Bubb made his first WBC Light heavyweight title defence on October 19, 2024, against Jomkhon Kiatnongluang.
+He won via KO in the 3rd Round.

-Bubb was set to defend his title February 22, 2025 against ONE Championship fighter Mouhcine Chafi, but it was canceled because Chafi couldnt get an exemption from his ONE contract.
+Bubb was set to defend his title February 22, 2025 against ONE Championship fighter Mouhcine Chafi, but it was canceled because Chafi couldn't get an exemption from his ONE contract.

 Bubb made his second title defence August 2, 2025 against WMO Light Heavyweight and WBC Super Middleweight Champion Daniel Bonner.
 They did not fight for the WMO title.